 Now, showing you that, I should mention that, at this time, that the Emes was under the organization called OGIZ, which stands for, in English, Union of the State Book and Magazine Publishers that is under the Russian Soviet Federated Socialist Republic and publishing out of Moscow.
 I should also mention one other thing that you might notice, or you might know.
 And we can see it, actually, right on the title here, that we're looking at Soviet Yiddish orthography.

 If you look at the word "froyen," you don't get what we call in Hebrew a [HEBREW], a long [INAUDIBLE] that you will see in Western Yiddish.
 You get a [HEBREW] letter-- [HEBREW]-- N-- that is, you would expect, at the initial or medial positions in Hebrew and Yiddish.
-But this is one of the changes [? that ?] was actually in the title Der Emes itself.
+But this is one of the changes, another was actually in the title Der Emes itself.

 Emes-- in Hebrew, [HEBREW]-- is spelled differently from Emes in the name of the publisher.
 It means the same thing, but this was a change to a Soviet-controlled, or Soviet-initiated, orthography of Yiddish to standardize it and, perhaps not incidentally, to move it away from association with actual Hebrew, although that is arguable.

 But there you have it.
 So that was the standard from about 1932 to about 1961, when there was a shift, somewhat of a shift, back, from what I understand.

 I'll put that one over there and follow it with this.
 We're going to move after looking at this particular author.
 But before we move, we'll mention that Rivke Rubin was an essayist, a critic, translator, instructor, instrumental in popularizing several classic writers of Yiddish.